 Students who anticipate receiving any form of financial aid, including federally funded student loans must complete either: 1) the U.S. Department of Education RENEWAL Free Application for Federal Student Aid, or 2) a standard FAFSA form.
 The information submitted on this application will determine your eligibility for loans under both the Federal Loan programs.
-To obtain the FAFSA online, please visit www.studentaid.gov.
+To obtain the FAFSA online, please visit the Federal Student Aid website.
 The school code for FAMU is 001480.